alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 When you renew, you need to pay for another year's registration and inspection approval (plus any laboratory tests you need).

-The approval fees are lower than in the first year, and are reduced further if you choose to get an inspection from a surgeon who isn’t a Veterinary Officer.
+The approval fees are lower than in the first year, and are reduced further if you choose to get an inspection from a surgeon who isn’t a Veterinarian.

 | Type of inspection approval      | Fee |
 |---------------|------------------|